 It looked like Nathan had had his ticket scanned during what is known as a “draw break” – a period immediately after a draw where the numbers and prizes are being worked out by Camelot.
 Devastated, he went back to the shop the next day to check again.

-A spokesman for Camelot, who run the National Lottery, explained the anomaly and said that confirmed the ticket was scanned and the National Lottery terminal displayed the following message: ‘Results not in.
-Return ticket to player and tell player to check another day’.
+A spokesman for Camelot, who runs the National Lottery, explained the anomaly and said that confirmed the ticket was scanned and the National Lottery terminal displayed the following message: ‘Results not in.
+Return the ticket to the player and tell the player to check another day.

 The ticket was then scanned the following day at the same store at 09:40 am, and it was correctly identified as having won a ‘Match 2’ prize, which constitutes a free Lucky Dip ticket for either Wednesday’s or Saturday’s Lotto draw, he confirmed.